 TIP: One of our favourite restaurants is located nearby.
 Read our article where to eat in Playa del Carmen.

-If you prefer a guided tour of Playa del Carmen and Tulum at Sunset here is a tour you may wish to consider.
+If you prefer a guided tour of Playa del Carmen and Tulum you may wish to consider:

 The fare is based on distance travelled to your final destination, so it’s best if you ask for the cost before you board when you tell the driver where you would like them to stop.
 I also recommend that you have exact change to make it easy on the driver but don’t worry if you have no coins – they’ll have change available.
 You pay your fare once you reach your final destination.